 - Peedy Parrot will call out their runner name and name (optional)

 - they will receive a prize of £10 if their runner wins the race

 Result: Congratulations!
 You got 64 runners sponsored at £5 each, raising another £320 of funds.

 Your fundraising event is looking good.
 You have now raised a total of £520

-Note: For larger events, you can ask for a fixed sum of say £10 to £20 for sponsorship of a runner if you adjust the prizes accordingly.
+Note: For larger events, you can ask for a fixed sum of say £10, or even £20 for sponsorship of a runner and adjust the prizes accordingly.

 Step 3: Order and Pay for your Race Night

 Action: For the sake of this demo, we will assume the purchase of an 8 race race night for £165*.
 You either collected sponsorships manually using a sponsorship collection form and either type them into your order or, if you have a Shop, you just import them into your order, to complete Step 2 of the online ordering process at fundeo.com.

 Result: You pay out £165.
 Thank you!